BismahMalik/Weather-Wise/README.md

 You can deploy the Weather App to a hosting platform of your choice.
 Some popular options include:

-1.Heroku
+**1.Heroku
 2.Netlify
 3.Vercel
 4.AWS Elastic Beanstalk
-5.DigitalOcean
+5.DigitalOcean**

-6.Before deploying, make sure to set the environment variables (API_KEY and API_HOST) on the hosting platform to secure your API key.
+Before deploying, make sure to set the environment variables (API_KEY and API_HOST) on the hosting platform to secure your API key.

 **Contributing**